 For my entire professional career, diversity has always been a value to me and the companies I work for.
 I notice two main reasons for a team to be diverse.

-3.2 Diversity is the right thing to do
+3.2 Diversity is the right thing

-Much of our diversity is motivated by our value position.
-Some of us feel that there might have been a historical or political wrong towards a particular gender or other minority and that it is our responsibility as fellow humans to be inclusive and diverse in order to right that wrong.
+Much of our commitment to diversity is motivated by our value position.
+Some of us feel that there might have been a historical or political wrong towards a particular gender or minority and that it is our responsibility as fellow humans to be inclusive and diverse in order to right that wrong.
 We feel that not only should we be diverse, but that everyone should be diverse.
 We are often willing to pay a real price in order to be diverse.

-3.3 Diversity is the smart thing to do
+3.3 Diversity is the smart thing

 In addition to that, there is sometimes real business value in diversity.
 This is value in the form of more diverse thinking and interacting.
-Diversity that will ultimately bring real business value.

 We can be diverse in the value sense of the word, but rather than acknowledge that is what we are doing, we will claim that we are reaping business benefits of being diverse.